openwallet-foundation/owl-agent-test-harness/README.md

 The background for this test harness design is in the following Google doc:  https://docs.google.com/presentation/d/17iEhjs9xv3JRpcvXn6eu_12uEhOlwxyL_Tgt584wJmg/edit?usp=sharing

-Note that this code is a Proof of Concept to illistrate this test harness approach, and to stimulate discussion.
+Note that this code is in active development.

 ## Aries Agent Backchannels